Skyfrei/Saya/README.md

 fix cooldown of movement

-remove from array upon death
+remove from array upon deat